It doesn’t matter what you call it: a Golden Visa, residence by investment, or an immigrant investor program.

 An EU investment visa not only grants the holder the right to live in the country and work towards citizenship according to the country’s regular naturalization timeline but also the investor visa Europe allows you to spend as much time as you like living and traveling in the entire EU and Schengen Area, making travel to non-Schengen countries like Romania and Cyprus much easier as well.

 The investor visa Europe could be a good strategy for Americans who want to renounce their US citizenship on less powerful passports and then secure their travel freedom in the EU with the EU investment visa.

 Many of the residence by investment programs available outside of the EU are often erroneously promoted as Golden Visas.
 Despite the error, the term has stuck and many immigration investment marketers take advantage of this, often causing confusion.

 It’s the same as calling every copy machine a Xerox or calling every tissue a Kleenex.

-For our purposes, the rest of this article will only discuss true Golden Visas – the residence permits offered by EU countries in exchange for an investment that allow for eventual naturalization.
+For our purposes, the rest of this article will only discuss true Golden Visas – the EU investment visa comes with an EU residence permit in exchange for an investment that allows for eventual naturalization.